Shahnawaj01/Reachinbox-Frontend/README.md

 ## Overview
 This repository contains the code for Reachinbox frontend  App using React with Typescript for an assignment given by Reachinbox.

+## Features

+- **Login Page**: Implements user authentication using Google Login.
+- **Onebox Screen**: Displays a list of items fetched from the API.
+- **Keyboard Shortcuts**: Supports "D" for delete and "R" for reply.
+- **Custom Text Editor**: Includes custom buttons like "SAVE" and "Variables".
+- **Reply Functionality**: Allows sending replies via the API.
+- **Light/Dark Mode**: Toggle between light and dark themes.

 ## Technologies Used ( Frontend )
+- ReactJS
+- NextJS
-  - Typescript
+- TailwindCSS
-  - React
+- Axios
-  - Tailwind css
+- NextAuth

 ## Deployment

 The application is deployed on netlify and can be accessed [here](https://reachinbox-frontend.netlify.app/).